About Project

 Ver.1 design disrupts user experience and increases development complexity.

-From internal user testing, we realized that the buttons disrupt users from the main action.
+From internal user testing, we found that the “Disconnect Wallet” buttons were distracting users from the primary action at each step.

 “It’s similar as ‘login’ to my wallet.”

-Learned from users and existing web3 applications, we found ‘Connect Wallet’ and ‘Disconnect Wallet’ are similar concepts as ‘Log in’ and ‘Log out’.
-Therefore, we decided to create a global button for users to access all the time.
+After interviewing blockchain users and existing web3 competitors, we found ‘Connect Wallet’ and ‘Disconnect Wallet’ are similar concepts as ‘Log in’ and ‘Log out’.
+Therefore, we decided to create a global button for users to connect and disconnect their wallet all the time.

 Charlie